Pursue your career in confidence at Humphreys University.

 Written Personal Statement.
 In 500-1,000 words, discuss the distinction between graduate-level academic work.
 Evaluate yourself as a student, and identify your skills and traits which will lead you to success in a graduate program, as well as areas where you might need assistance or growth in order to meet the demands of graduate study.

-Complete the Free Application for Federal Student Aid (FAFSA) and call Humphreys University Financial Aid Department to make an appointment.
+Complete the Free Application for Federal Student Aid (FAFSA) and call Humphreys University Student Services Department to make an appointment.

 Call an admissions counselor to complete the process and register for courses.